 In summary, whereas in OE and early ME then distinguished itself from many other constituents in that it triggered systematic subject-verb inversion, CF and AN temporal adjuncts in the 13th and 14th centuries were distinctive in the opposite way as they were weaker triggers of inversion than other constituents.
-This distinctive property of temporal adjuncts in CF/AN could then be argued to have contributed to the decline in inversion with the temporal adjunct then in ME.
+This salient property of temporal adjuncts in CF/AN could then be argued to have contributed to the decline in inversion with the temporal adjunct then in ME.
 It should also be pointed out that such CF/AN influence would have occurred within an ME context that seemed favourable to a weakening of inversion with then.
-As mentioned in section 2, GV2 is also found in OE questions and negative clauses.
-It has therefore often been proposed that GV2 triggers can be unified by means of the semantic notion of operator.
-Thus, GV2 arises when an (overt or empty) operator occurs in clause-initial position.
-However, a temporal adverb like then does not form a natural class with operators, and it would therefore have had a marked status as a trigger of GV2 in OE and early ME.
-Thus, the elimination of then from GV2 contexts would have been a natural development from a purely language-internal point of view, but contact with French may have provided the necessary impetus to set this development in motion.

-4 I.e. non-inverted order with some constituent C in a pre-subject position.
+&lt;sup>4 I.e. non-inverted order with some constituent C in a pre-subject position.